 - Broken crockery and tableware

-- Cooking oil, chemicals or liquids
+- Cooking oil, chemicals, paints and liquids

 - Reusable shopping bags can be used to avoid plastic bags